VMSAnupKasat/test-project-repo/docs/index.md

-# Evergreen Delivery IP - QA Testing1
+# Evergreen Delivery IP - Anup Testing

 ![Evergreen Delivery IP Logo](media/evergreen-delivery-ip-logo-small.png)

 Evergreen Delivery IP is ACAI CTO driven program to improve the way CTO and field teams are finding, reusing, becoming contributors and leading evolution of managed and community IP.

-## About the Initiative - QA testing
+## About the Initiative

 To find more on the initiative itself, directions of change and short term objective, broader goals, please see [Initiative section](initiative/index.md).
 This section also includes information on how to contribute, provide feedback, join the team that is working in and promoting [innersource](https://innersourcecommons.org/learn/learning-path/) way of collaborating.